JonahBreslow/Neo4j-Physician-Payments-Graph/README.md

 ## How to use this repository:
 1. Clone this repo
-2. Download zip file from [here]()
+2. Find the file called Data.zip.001 at the root of the repository
-3. Unzip the file to .....
+3. Unzip in place, if your computer prompts you, select the option to add files from zip into existing folders.

-6. Make sure you have all dependencies installed
+4. Make sure you have all dependencies installed
    - In the future, we will update this repo with the required venv with all dependencies installed
    - Some dependencies you will need:
       - Pandas